zuozhenggh/learning-library/developer-library/weblogic-to-oci/migrate-wls-wdt/migrate-wls-wdt.md

 ## **STEP 1:** Installing WebLogic Deploy Tooling

-### Using the Docker 'on-premises' environment:
+### Using the docker 'on-premises' environment:

 1. If you were in the Database container to perform the previous steps of database migration, exit the database container with

     ```bash
     <copy>